Whoaa512/starred/README.md

 - [sourcerer-io/sourcerer-app](https://github.com/sourcerer-io/sourcerer-app) - 🦄 Sourcerer app makes a visual profile from your GitHub and git repositories.
 - [uber/RIBs](https://github.com/uber/RIBs) - Uber's cross-platform mobile architecture framework.
 - [mplacona/BurnerPhones](https://github.com/mplacona/BurnerPhones) - A burner phone application using the Twilio API and Kotlin at the backend

+## LLVM

+- [llvm/llvm-project](https://github.com/llvm/llvm-project) - The LLVM Project is a collection of modular and reusable compiler and toolchain technologies.

 ## Less